Leonard’s War, episode 5: Learmount takes command of No. 22 Squadron

 (For previous episodes, scroll down)

-In the middle of the snowy January of 1917, Leonard Learmount was promoted to Acting Major and given command of No 22 Squadron at Chipilly, close to the Somme river a few kilometres south of Albert.
-In his promotion from Lieutenant he had leapfrogged the rank of Captain and gone straight to Major.
-Wars accelerate military procedure.
+In the middle of the snowy January of 1917, Leonard Learmount was promoted to Acting Major and given command of No 22 Squadron at Bertangles, about 5km north of Amiens.
+In his promotion from Lieutenant he had leapfrogged the substantive rank of Captain (he had been made an acting Captain during his immediately preceding command at 15 Reserve Squadron, Doncaster, a training unit, whence he travelled to France) and gone straight to Major.
+War seems to make military procedure much more flexible.

-It was equipped with FE.2b pusher biplanes – dubbed the “Fee” by its fliers and mechanics.
+22 Sqn was equipped with FE.2b pusher biplanes – dubbed the “Fee” by its fliers and mechanics.
 The Squadron’s main roles when Learmount joined it were aerial photography over the German lines, and reconnaissance.
-In this vital role it was vulnerable, so a pair of Sopwith Pup fighters were attached to the squadron to fly as escorts above the FE2b formations, able to intervene from above if German fighters attacked.
-At 27 Learmount was older than most of his fellow pilots, and equipped with all of 22 months’ experience of military aviation since his first flying lesson at Brooklands.
+In this vital role, which required steady, stable flying often at low level, it was vulnerable, so a pair of Sopwith Pup fighters were attached to the squadron to fly as escorts above the FE2b formations, able to intervene from above if German fighters attacked.
+At 27, Learmount was older than most of his fellow pilots, and equipped with all of 22 months’ experience of military aviation since his first flying lesson at Brooklands.

 A farmer’s field near the River Somme, the former site of Chipilly aerodrome.
 The gentleness of the countryside and the beauty of the River Somme itself belies the horrors perpetrated here.

 The Fee itself was stable, reliable, could take a lot of damage and still fly, but rather slow.
 Its strong point was that the pilot and observer/gunner had a completely unobstructed view forward, laterally, above and below, which was excellent for 22 Sqn’s main roles – reconnaissance and aerial photography.
+In fact the Fee has – by a modern RFC historian – been dubbed the RFC’s MRCA (multi-role combat aircraft, the name given to the joint European strike aircraft project that ultimately became the Tornado).
 Also the field of fire from its two pivoted Lewis guns was excellent in all directions except in its blind spot directly behind and below the tail.
 The observer’s gun was on the forward lip of his “tub”.
 The other – on a higher mount just ahead of the pilot – could either be fired forward by the pilot, or used by the observer to fire backward over the upper wing.
 So the Fee, although not designed as a fighter, could defend itself.

 The FE2b “Fee”.
 This is shown without the guns on their mounts, but it clearly shows the Observer/Gunner’s shallow forward cockpit and the pilot’s deeper aft cockpit.
 Two Lewis guns were mounted on raised pivots, one on the front lip of the Gunner’s cockpit, the other – behind him on the front lip of the pilot’s station – could be fired forward by the pilot or rearward over the top wing by the Gunner.